 Has traditional therapy and medication not worked.

-Now there is a an upgrade to Incorporation Therapy that accomplishes the objective aiding a survivor with DID to begin to heal post trauma.
+Now there is an upgrade to Incorporation Therapy that accomplishes the objective aiding a survivor with DID to begin to heal post trauma.

 The name of the upgrade to Incorporation Therapy is System Unification Method or SUM.
-SUM is the result of research, feedback from survivors with DID who had been incorporated for least 3 to 4 years of experience and 4 years of development and beta testing.
+SUM is the result of research, feedback from survivors with DID who had been incorporated at least 3 to 4 years of experience and 4 years of development and beta testing.

 Below is a discussion about the successor to Incorporation Therapy

-How to Heal Dissociative Identity Disorder
+Tips for Healing Dissociative Identity Disorder

 Traditional types of treatment do not seem to be effective with survivors who have a diagnosis of DID.
 Conventional accepted therapies focus on past life experiences looking for the specific “event” that caused the “problem.”
 Once the problem is found, a diagnosis has to be given.
 Then treatment is done by the correct protocol connected to that diagnosis even if the problem is misdiagnosed.

 This type of therapeutic self-discovery can cause re-living experiences, very frightening events, feelings of disloyalty, dissociative episodes, shameful thoughts, rejection, extreme triggering, and can be emotionally devastating … to name a just few of the potential side effects.
-This type of therapeutic course of treatment is extremely hard and time consuming for survivors with a DID.
+This type of course of treatment is tough and time consuming for survivors with a DID.
 Traditional methods of treatment like integration, including medication, tend to cause abuse and trauma survivors to be re-traumatized as a result and experience frequent relapses as well as regression periods.
 Conversely, the inner system views these types of treatment as an attack, and experience increased feelings of fear, multiple episodes of switching between the parts and re-traumatization.

 Refreshing View of DID

-Tips on the Benefits of completing the SUM protocol:
+Tips on the Benefits of Completing the SUM protocol:

 The SUM method for healing survivors with DID allows the survivor to free his or her parts from past traumatic structure, restructure inner DID system while beginning a new life of growth and healing immediately.